 Use additional cost per items to increase the shipping rate when specific items get added to the order.

-Example: $5 for the first t-shirt and $3 for each additional one
+Example: $5 for the first product tagged "T-shirt" and $3 for each additional one and $3 for each product tagged "hat" and $1.50 for each additional one

 Learn more about additional cost per item.